jasonrogena/fusee/README.md

 mode = 0o555
-cache = true # Cache the list of files in the mount's root directory cacheSeconds = 30 # The number of seconds to cache the mount's root directory contents
+cache = true # Cache the list of files in the mount's root directory cacheSeconds = 30 # The number of seconds to cache the mount's root directory contents threadCount = 0 # Let Fusee spawn as many threads as there are CPUs in your host

   [mounts.ansible-vault-passwords.file]
   # The command to use to decrypt an encrypted password file to expose as a plaintext file.
 The